aritroo/FoodDelivery-LandingPage/README.md

 ## Features

-- Responsive layout (works on desktop and mobile)
 - Navigation bar with links to different sections
 - Food/menu section to display dishes
 - About / Contact section for information